-The religion rapidly gained converts, and Smith set up Mormon communities in Ohio, Missouri, and Illinois.
+The religion rapidly gained converts, and Smith set up communities in Ohio, Missouri, and Illinois.
 However, the Christian sect was also heavily criticized for its unorthodox practices, such as polygamy.
 In 1844, Smith announced his candidacy for the presidency of the United States.
-Although he did not have great enough appeal to win, the idea of Smith as president increased anti-Mormon sentiment.
-A group of dissenting Mormons began publishing a newspaper that was highly critical of the practice of polygamy and of Smith’s leadership; Smith had the press destroyed.
-The ensuing threat of violence prompted Smith to call out a militia in the Mormon town of Nauvoo, Illinois.
+Although he did not have great enough appeal to win, the idea of Smith as president increased anti-LDS sentiment.
+A group of dissenting Latter-day Saints began publishing a newspaper that was highly critical of the practice of polygamy and of Smith’s leadership; Smith had the press destroyed.
+The ensuing threat of violence prompted Smith to call out a militia in the town of Nauvoo, Illinois.
 He was charged with treason and conspiracy by Illinois authorities and imprisoned with his brother Hyrum in the Carthage city jail.
-On June 27, 1844, an anti-Mormon mob stormed in and murdered the brothers.
+On June 27, 1844, a mob stormed in and murdered the brothers.

-Two years later, Smith’s successor, Brigham Young, led an exodus of persecuted Mormons from Nauvoo along the western wagon trails in search of religious and political freedom.
-In July 1847, the 148 initial Mormon pioneers reached Utah’s Valley of the Great Salt Lake.
-Upon viewing the valley, Young declared, “This is the place,” and the pioneers began preparations for the tens of thousands of Mormon migrants who would follow them to settle there.
+Two years later, Smith’s successor, Brigham Young, led an exodus of persecuted Latter-day Saints from Nauvoo along the western wagon trails in search of religious and political freedom.
+In July 1847, the 148 initial pioneers reached Utah’s Valley of the Great Salt Lake.
+Upon viewing the valley, Young declared, “This is the place,” and the pioneers began preparations for the tens of thousands of migrants who would follow them to settle there.